 I strongly suggest that you take a look at some of the other flashlights I’ve reviewed by clicking here.

-New readers of my site might not realize this, but I make an effort to be completely transparent about reviews and tests of gear.
+New readers of my site might not realize this, but I make an effort to be completely transparent about this Extreme Beam flashlight review.
 I value you, the reader, as my customer.
 It is you I serve with these reviews by trying to give you good information that you can use to make buying decisions.
 As such, I feel it is absolutely necessary for me to disclose any potential conflicts with that goal.

 This flashlight was provided to me by ExtremeBeam for the purposes of review.
 The light was provided free of charge with no promises offered of a positive review.
 As should be obvious above, I point out problems when they happen.